programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 [^4]: Guldi, Jo.
 “Parliament’s Debates about Infrastructure: An Exercise in Using Dynamic Topic Models to Synthesize Historical Change.” *Technology and Culture* 60, no. 1 (2019): 1–33. https://doi.org/10.1353/tech.2019.0000.

+[^5]: The fourth chapter describes in detail the history of the PDF file format and the associated socio-technological upheaval, see Gitelman, Lisa.
+Paper Knowledge: Toward a Media History of Documents.
+Durham: Duke University Press, 2014.

-[^5]: Johnson, Duff.
+[^6]: Johnson, Duff.
 “A Technical and Cultural Assessment of the Mueller Report PDF.” *PDF Association* (blog), April 19, 2019. https://www.pdfa.org/a-technical-and-cultural-assessment-of-the-mueller-report-pdf/.

-[^6]: Especially worth mentioning are the German wiki pages of the Ubuntu community about [PDF](https://wiki.ubuntuusers.de/PDF/) and [OCR](https://wiki.ubuntuusers.de/Texterkennung/).
+[^7]: Especially worth mentioning are the German wiki pages of the Ubuntu community about [PDF](https://wiki.ubuntuusers.de/PDF/) and [OCR](https://wiki.ubuntuusers.de/Texterkennung/).
 These pages contain references to free software for working with PDF files and improving text recognition.
 Unfortunately, there are no translations into other languages for these pages, so a translation service should be used.